fbpx Skip to Content

 Top the heated sauce with stuffed shells and bake until edges are golden brown, from 15 to 20 minutes.

-When the shells are done baking you can sprinkle on your favorite hard cheese like vegetarian parmesan or Romano (or a mix of both!) and enjoy.
+When the shells are done baking you can sprinkle on your favorite vegan parmesan and enjoy.

 Told you these stuffed shells were super easy!